In this tutorial, you will learn how to render content using Strapi's Rich Text Block Editor in a Next.js project.

 yarn setup

-Once all the dependencies are installed we need to add a .env
+Once all the dependencies are installed, you need to add a .env

-file inside our Strapi project.
-Let's navigate to the backend
+file inside your Strapi project.
+Navigate to the backend

 yarn seed